‘One Day At A Time’ Renewed For Season 2: What Can Fans Expect To Happen?

-The Netflix reboot One Day at a Time has been renewed for a second season.
+The Netflix reboot, One Day at a Time, has been renewed for a second season.
 Fans have been waiting to see if the show would get picked up for another season since the first season received such high critical acclaim.

 One Day at a Time is a remake of the 1975 classic series from original showrunner Norman Lear.
-It debuted on Netflix back in January and follows the life of single mom Penelope (Justina Machado) who is also a Cuban-American Army vet, and her close-knit family.
+It debuted on Netflix back in January and follows the life of single mom Penelope (Justina Machado), who is also a Cuban-American Army vet, and her close-knit family.
 The 13-episode first season also starred Rita Moreno, Isabella Gomez, Stephen Tobolowsky, and Todd Grinnell, with Lear producing the reboot of the ’70s comedy, reports The Hollywood Reporter.

 All stars are set to return for Season 2.
 Lear, Gloria Calderon Kellett, Mike Royce, Brent Miller, and Michael Garcia will also executive produce the show.
 The first season was produced by Act III Productions, Inc., Snowpants Productions, and Small Fish Studios in association with Sony Pictures Television, according to Deadline.